 A well-conceived estate plan will enable you to achieve your financial goals, protect your assets, and provide for your loved ones.
 At the same time, you may also have concerns about the well- being of your family pet if you become incapacitated or when you pass away.
 Because animals are considered property under Texas law, it is not possible to provide for their care and shelter in a will.
 The best way to ensure your faithful companion is cared for is by creating a legally enforceable pet trust.

 Hegwood Law Group, a premier estate planning firm serving individuals and families in Texas, works with clients to plan for the care of their pets.
-Our attorneys know that pets are not merely animals, but members of your family.
-When you will consult us, we will provide you with knowledge, compassion, and trusted advice on how to establish a pet trust.
+Our trusts attorneys know that pets are not merely animals, but members of your family.
+When you consult with us, we will provide you with knowledge, compassion, and trusted advice on how to establish a pet trust.

 A pet trust is a legal entity recognized under Texas Law that provides specific directions for the physical control, daily care, medical attention, and even burial, of your pet.
 Generally there are two types of pet trusts: